Leonard-Pat/starknet-converter-cli/README.md

 - Invalid input format
 - String too long (max 31 characters for Starknet short strings)
-- Non-ASCII characters in string input
+- Non-ASCII characters in short string input
 - Invalid hexadecimal format

 If an error occurs, the tool will display a helpful error message explaining the issue.